garrett361/transformers_notes/main.typ

   &=x_( 0 ) plus.circle x_( 1 ) plus.circle ... plus.circle x_( i )\
   &=a( z_( i-1 ), x_( i )) =a( a(z_( i-2 ), x_( i-1 )), x_( i )) = ...
 $
+where $a(z_( -1 ), x_( 0 )) eq.triple x_( 0 )$.
+For now, we assume the operation is elementwise
+(pointwise), which lets us avoid writing out any indices on its arguments other than the sequence index for the dimension over which we are scanning.

 Assuming sufficiently many processors are available, such scans can be computed in $cal(O)( log N )$ time, due to associativity.
-Common examples (also turn out to be special cases, for technical reasons discussed below):
+Common examples (which also turn out to be special cases, for technical reasons discussed below):
 - $CUMSUM$: $plus.circle = + $, and $CUMSUM( x_( i ) ) = sum_( j=0 )^( i )x_( j ) eq.triple theta(i >= j)
   x_( j )$, with and implicit summation over the $j$-index in the final expression and where